Allegheny-Computer-Science-600-F2020/project04-thesis/README.md

 you are ready to push your changes with the appropriate tag by typing the command `git push -u origin master --tags`.
 After waiting for a period of time, you should see that your GitHub repository features a new release of the document that you must create for this project.
+Alternatively, you may navigate to the Actions section of your GitHub repository.
+In this page, a list of GitHub Actions workflow(s) that were triggered during your tagged push will be displayed.
+A check mark indicates that all steps in the workflow completed successfully and a PDF release has been completed.

 When you make subsequent changes to your files and perform commits and you are ready to release a new version of `senior_thesis.pdf`, then you should